 The American Society for Reproductive Medicine’s ethical guidelines previously stated that $5,000 donor compensation requires justification and that any amount exceeding $10,000 is unethical.
 In recent times the ASRM removed this language from their guidelines.
 However, we still believe these are guidelines to be reasonable and we ask donors to consider the financial situation of infertile couples as well as the 'norms' of compensation requests among other candidates in a donor pool.

 Federal law prohibits the selling of human gametes.
 The Donor compensation is not payment for the Oocytes (eggs) themselves, but for your effort and time involved in a donation cycle as well as pain and discomfort associated with cycle medications and retrieval.

 Donors will receive $750.00 at the commencement of inject-able medications.
-The remainder of the compensation amount will be paid upon completion of the retrieval procedure.
+The remainder of the compensation amount will be paid within Seventy-Two (72) of the IVF clinic confirming completion of the retrieval procedure.